rpucella/rpucella.github.io/courses/webdev-sp21/homeworks/src/project.md

 Projects include a programming component (where you create an artifact) and a final presentation in class during the Final Events period.
-Submission of the programming component should be done by zipping up your source code and using the **Submit File** functionality of our [chat room](https://chat.rpucella.net) by the Final Artifact due date.
+Submission of the programming component should be done either by emailing me a link to your github repo, or by zipping up your source code and using the **Submit File** functionality of our [chat room](https://chat.rpucella.net) by the Final Artifact due date.
 Only one submission per team, please.

 The final presentation should be about fifteen minutes, and describe the problem you're trying to solve and the solution